top of page

 };

-Playwright supports screenshot comparison, making it easy to catch UI regressions across browsers.
+Playwright supports screenshot comparison, making it easy to identify UI regressions across browsers.
+This feature ensures consistency in design and user experience.

 Continuous Integration with GitHub Actions

 You can automate cross-browser tests with Playwright in CI/CD pipelines.
-Here's a GitHub Actions example:
+Here’s a brief example of how to set it up with GitHub Actions:

 name: Playwright Tests